 Description: A Virtual Deduction proof in a Hilbert-style deductive system is the analogue of a sequent calculus proof.
-A theorem is proven in a Gentzen system in order to prove more directly, which may be more intuitive and easier for some people.
+A theorem is proven in a Gentzen system in order to prove it more directly, which may be more intuitive and easier for some people.
 The analogue of this proof in Metamath's Hilbert-style system is verified by the Metamath program.

-Natural Deduction is a well-known proof method orignally proposed by Gentzen in 1935 and comprehensively summarized by Prawitz in his 1965 monograph "Natural deduction: a proof-theoretical study".
+Natural Deduction is a well-known proof method originally proposed by Gentzen in 1935 and comprehensively summarized by Prawitz in his 1965 monograph "Natural deduction: a proof-theoretical study".
 Gentzen wished to construct "a formalism that comes as close as possible to natural reasoning".
 Natural deduction is a response to dissatisfaction with axiomatic proofs such as Hilbert-style axiomatic proofs, which the proofs of Metamath are.
 In 1926, in Poland, Lukasiewicz advocated a more natural treatment of logic.
 Jaskowski made the earliest attempts at defining a more natural deduction.
 Natural deduction in its modern form was independently proposed by Gentzen.

 Sequent calculus, the chief alternative to Natural Deduction, was created by Gentzen.
 The following is an excerpt from Stephen Cole Kleene's seminal 1952 book "Introduction to Metamathematics", which contains the first formulation of sequent calculus in the modern style.
 Kleene states on page 440:

-. . . the proof (of Gentzen's Hauptsatz) breaks down into a list of cases, each of which is simple to handle. . . .
+. . . the proof of his (Gentzen's) Hauptsatz or normal form theorem breaks down into a list of cases, each of which is simple to handle. . . .
 Gentzen's normal form for proofs in the predicate calculus requires a different classification of the deductive steps than is given by the postulates of the formal system of predicate calculus of Chapter IV (Section 19).
 The implication symbol -> (the Metamath symbol for implication has been substituted here for the symbol used by Kleene) has to be separated in its role of mediating inferences from its role as a component symbol of the formula being proved.
 In the former role it will be replaced by a new formal symbol ->.. (read "gives" or "entails"), to which properties will be assigned similar to those of the informal symbol |- in our former derived rules.

 Gentzen's classification of the deductive operations is made explicit by setting up a new formal system of the predicate calculus.
-The formal system of propositional and predicate calculus studied previously (Chapters IV ff.) we call now a "Hilbert-type system", and denote by H. Precisely, H denotes any one or a particular one of several systems, according to whether we are considering propositional calculus or predicate calculus, in the classical or the intuitionistic version (Section 23), and according to the sense in which we are using "term" and "formula" (Sections 117,25,31,37,72-76).
+The formal system of propositional and predicate calculus studied previously (Chapters IV ff.) we call now a "Hilbert-type system", and denote by H. Precisely, H denotes any one or a particular one of several systems, according to whether we are considering propositional calculus or predicate calculus, in the classical or the intuitionistic version (Section 23), and according to the sense in which we are using "term" and "formula" (Sections 117, 25, 31, 37, 72-76).
 The same respective choices will apply to the "Gentzen-type system G1" which we introduce now and the G2, G3 and G3a later.

 The transformation or deductive rules of G1 will apply to objects which are not formulas of the system H, but are built from them by an additional formation rule, so we use a new term "sequent" for these objects.
 (Gentzen says "Sequenz", which we translate as "sequent", because we have already used "sequence" for any succession of objects, where the German is "Folge".)
-A sequent is a formal expression of the form ph , . . . , ps ->.. ch , . . . , th where ph , . . . , ps and ch , . . . , th are seqences of a finite number of 0 or more formulas (substituting Metamath notation for Kleene's notation).
-The part ph , . . . , ps is the antecedent, and ch , . . . , th the succedent of the sequent ph , . . . , ps ->.. ch , . . . , th .
+A sequent is a formal expression of the form ph , ... , ps ->.. ch , ... , th where ph , ... , ps and ch , ... , th are seqences of a finite number of 0 or more formulas (substituting Metamath notation for Kleene's notation).
+The part ph , ... , ps is the antecedent, and ch , ... , th the succedent of the sequent ph , ... , ps ->.. ch , ... , th .

-When the antecedent and the succedent each have a finite number of 1 or more formulas, the sequent ph , . . . , ps ->.. ch , . . . th has the same interpretation for G1 as the formula ( ( ph /\ . . . /\ ps ) -> ( ch \/ . . . \/ th ) ) for H. The interpretation extends to the case of an antecedent of 0 formulas by regarding ( ph /\ . . . /\ ps ) for 0 formulas (the "empty conjunction") as true and ( ch \/ . . . \/ th ) for 0 formulas (the "empty disjunction") as false.
+When the antecedent and the succedent each have a finite number of 1 or more formulas, the sequent ph , ... , ps ->.. ch , ... , th has the same interpretation for G1 as the formula ( ( ph /\ ... /\ ps ) -> ( ch \/ ... \/ th ) ) for H. The interpretation extends to the case of an antecedent of 0 formulas by regarding ( ph /\ ... /\ ps ) for 0 formulas (the "empty conjunction") as true and ( ch \/ ... \/ th ) for 0 formulas (the "empty disjunction") as false.

 . . .
 As in Chapter V, we use Greek capitals . . . to stand for finite sequences of zero or more formulas, but now also as antecedent (succedent), or parts of antecedent (succedent), with separating formal commas included. . . .
 (End of Kleene excerpt)